-Before the economic recession of 2008 the average cost to originate a loan came in at roughly $5,985.
-Flash forward to Q1 of this year and the same cost to originate a loan had skyrocketed to a historic high of $8,887.
+Before the economic recession of 2008, the average cost to originate a loan came in at roughly $5,985.
+Flash forward to Q1 of this year: the cost to originate a loan skyrockets to a historic high of $8,887.

 In a bit of good news, Q2 showed production costs settling back down to an average of $7,774 per loan.